nomadiqltd/DogTask/README.md

 **Domain Layer**
 - The domain layer is the mediator between the data layer and the presentation layer.
-- This app is pretty small but for future scalability it will become more complex and all that logic that would have lived in the ViewModel would now reside in UseCases instead (optional layer).
+- This app is pretty small but for future scalability it will become more complex and all that logic that would have lived in the ViewModel would now reside in smaller UseCases instead (optional layer).

 **Data Layer**
 - The data layer contains repositories that abstract away the complexity of the data's origins.
-In this case it's all remote data but it has the capability to extend to a Databse or other form of local storage.
+In this case it's all remote data but it has the capability to extend to a Database or other form of local storage.

 **Project Dependencies**